TETIANA-TR/BigQuery-and-Google-Analytics4/README.md

-# 🔹 BigQuery & GA4 Analytics Projects
+# 🔹 BigQuery & GA4 Analytics Projects by Tetiana Trotska

 This repository contains sample data analytics projects using BigQuery and GA4, including SQL queries for analysis.